ryanholt/content-model/elements.md

 Long Copy	      | 150 Words    | General information about goals, audience and execution Logo            | 1 Image      |	Graphic
-Image           | 1 Image      | Photo of work or activity associated with Program Resource(s)     | Document     | PDF or other document that provides deeper content Video(s)        | Link(s)      | Link to appropriate YouTube video External Link   | Link         | Parent or umbrella organization for the Program
+Image           | 1 Image      | Photo of work or activity associated with Program Link            | Link         | Umbrella organization or promotional resource

 ###EXAMPLE: National Archery in the Schools Program